Cherrruuu/Roblox-Entity-Component-System/UpdateLog.md

+## March 23rd, 2019
+Fixed an unknown issue with Components not working properly.
+Despite being different tables, they had the same values.
+This could cause many issues with Players having the same data, or entities having same data.

 ## February 21st, 2019
 Fixed issue with Assemblages not being able to update components from creation of the Assemblage.
 ECS.addComponent and Entity.addComponent both now take a new parameter of "values" which is a dictionary